 CBC Ottawa Broadcast Centre is an 11-storey Class A office tower built in 2004.
-Floor plates in the office tower vary from approximately 34,000 square feet on the second floor to 12,000 square feet on the 11th floor.
-The building has an underground parking garage and 25,000 square feet of storage space.
+Floor plates scale back from the 2nd to 11th floor along Sparks Street.
+The building has an underground parking garage and notable storage space.
 It has a central downtown location with frontage on both Queen and Sparks Streets and is in very close proximity to Parliament Hill and an LRT station.
-CBC and Federal Government (PSPC) occupy 99% of the building with a ground floor cafe leasing the balance..
+CBC and Federal Government (PSPC) occupy the building.